Keep your Child

 Digital Citizenship and Safety resources for families and students

-The Be Internet Awesome Family Guide gives families the tools and resources to learn about online safety and citizenship at home.
+Help your family be safe and smart online: The Be Internet Awesome Family Guide gives families the tools and resources to learn about online safety and citizenship at home.
 We’ve created this guide for families to make it easier to incorporate and practice good digital habits in your everyday lives.
 Packed with good stuff, this guide will help you and your kids discuss, learn, and think about online safety together.

-Interland is a playful online game that makes learning about digital safety and citizenship interactive and fun — just like the Internet itself.
+Play your way to Internet Awesome: Interland is a playful online game that makes learning about digital safety and citizenship interactive and fun — just like the Internet itself.
 Here, kids will help their fellow Internauts combat the badly behaved hackers, phishers, oversharers and bullies by practicing the skills they need to be good digital citizens.

 The Privacy Commissioner of Canada is an Agent of Parliament whose mission is to protect and promote privacy rights.